PolusAI/image-tools/polus-graph-pyramid-builder-plugin/README.md

 This WIPP plugin will import a csv collection and build a DeepZoom pyramid of graphs, where each graph contains a heatmap of each column plotted against another column.
 All n-columns are plotted against each other, excluding tranposed graphs and graphs where each axis has the same column.
 This leads to a total of (n^2-n)/2 graphs.

+There are two types of graphs being produced:
+1) Linear sclaed graphs
+2) Log scaled graphs

 For more information on WIPP, visit the [official WIPP page](https://isg.nist.gov/deepzoomweb/software/wipp).

 ## Building